 Believe Anything and Everything is Possible is a 501c3 non-profit organization committed to helping cancer patients and their families going through cancer treatments with financial assistance so that they don’t have to choose between the basic necessities vs. the treatments and medications that they need.
 Assistance is provided in the form of gas cards so that patients can get to and from treatments; grocery cards so that patients do not have to choose between food and co-pays for medications; and taxi rides so that patients can make it to treatment appointments.

-Priscilla Westaway is the founder, heart, and soul of Believe Anything and Everything is Possible.
+Priscilla Westaway is the founder, President, heart, and soul of Believe Anything and Everything is Possible.
 Priscilla is a patient with Stage IV Breast Cancer at the Lahey Health Oncology Centers.
 While there, she observed many families struggling to cope with the mounting bills accumulated during treatment.
 She felt compelled to do something about the situation and was determined to combine her love of art and photography to raise money for this pressing need.

 Priscilla, as a student at Northern Essex Community College in Haverhill, MA majoring in art with a focus in photography, organized and conducted a very successful photo gala named “Photo for a Cause” in October 2017.
 Priscilla and her team raised a significant amount of money selling photographs donated by nearly 100 photographers and by conducting raffles as well as creating awareness of the challenges that many families go through when a loved one is in treatment.
 All of the funds raised were directed to help the many families in need.